 Jim was ASCAP's Country Songwriter of the Year in 1974.
 He served

 on the Board of Directors for the Nashville Songwriters

 Association International for 5-years.
 In 2006, he was inducted into the NASHVILLE SONGWRITERS HALL OF FAME, as well

 as the MISSISSIPPI MUSICIANS HALL OF FAME.
 He was inducted into the OLE MISS ALUMNI HALL OF FAME in 2011.
 In 2014 he received the Governor's Award for Excellence in Music from the state of Mississippi.
-In June of 2014 he will be inducted into the prestigious SONGWRITER'S HALL OF FAME in New York City.
+In June of 2014 he was inducted into the prestigious SONGWRITER'S HALL OF FAME in New York City.
 In 1999 "Midnight Train To Georgia" was inducted into the GRAMMY HALL OF FAME.
 In 2001 the National Endowment for the Arts and the Recording Industry Association of America selected the 365 Songs of the Century.
 Number 1 and 2 were "Over The Rainbow" and "White Christmas".
 "Midnight Train To Georgia" was number 29 with the Beatles' "I Want to Hold Your Hand" at number 28 and "Imagine" by John Lennon at number 30.
 "Midnight Train to Georgia" was also selected as one of Rolling Stone Magazine's 500 Greatest Songs of All Time.

 lives in Brentwood, Tennessee with his wife Cynthia, their

 daughter, Brighton, and their son, Zack.
 He continues to write